KAMSC-APCS-A-25-26/apcs-project-1-adamsayshi/src/main/readme.txt

 various options and teach you several life lessons along the way.
 IMPORTANT: The options will have the valid options in the parenthesis, type one of them precisely.
 If you type in something unknown, it will default to the second option.
+IMPORTANT2: Don't type it early, or else it will break.
+Only type when the game tells you to!
 Title
  - Play, Help, Exit
 Setting